-Graham Spanier is set to appear in court next month as a judge decides whether the former Penn State president will begin a jail sentence following his alleged involvement in the Jerry Sandusky child molestation scandal, according to the Associated Press.
+Graham Spanier is set to appear in court next month as a judge decides whether the former Penn State president will begin a jail sentence following his alleged involvement in the Jerry Sandusky sex abuse case, according to the Associated Press.

 The hearing is set to take place May 26 and will address the motion filed Jan.
 5 by the state attorney general's office asking Judge John Boccabella to order Spanier to serve a jail sentence.

 In 2012, Sandusky was convicted of sexually abusing 10 boys through his now-defunct charity, the Second Mile.

 Spanier was found guilty in May 2017 of a single misdemeanor child endangerment charge for his response to complaints that Sandusky "attacked a boy in a Nittany Lions football team shower" in 2001, according to AP.